Top 10 Tallest Lighthouses In The World

 In our previous articles, we mentioned the ten most beautiful lighthouses in the world and the ten most beautiful lighthouse hotels in the world; however, we missed the tallest ones.

-Let us look at the tallest lighthouses in the world in this article.
+Let us look at the tallest lighthouses in the world in this article, ranked according to their height.

 1. Jeddah Light

-Apart from serving as a lighthouse, it also functions as a control tower for the Jeddah port and aids in port operations and rescue services and sparkles nine times a minute.
-It is also a tourist attraction in the city due to its impressive architecture and its incredible height.
-However, since tourists cannot enter the premises of the Port, they can get a glimpse of this magnificent tower from a distance, either by boating in nearby waters or by visiting the market near Jeddah port.
+Apart from serving as a lighthouse, it also functions as a control tower for the Jeddah port, aids in port operations and rescue services, and sparkles nine times a minute.
+Due to its impressive architecture and incredible height, it is also a tourist attraction in the city.
+However, since tourists cannot enter the port’s premises, they can get a glimpse of this magnificent tower from a distance, either by boating in nearby waters or by visiting the market near Jeddah port.

 2. Perry Memorial Monument

-Measuring 352 feet, it was built in different stages and designed by numerous architects, and finally to be opened in 1915.
-Overlooking Erie lake, the tower is etched with the names of those who died in the war.
+Measuring 352 feet or 107.29 m, it was built in different stages and designed by numerous architects, and finally to be opened in 1915.
+Overlooking Erie Lake, the tower is etched with the names of those who died in the war.

 It has an impressive structure of concrete piles, an upper platform, an elegant white staircase and a lower complex.
 Granite was chosen to make its walls and stairs.
 However, due to a shortage of funding, it was not paved but covered with gravel.
 The spectacular column of this memorial comprises 2500 granite stones.

-It was declared a memorial monument by President Franklin D. Roosevelt on 2nd June 1936.
-After World War ended, two marine lights were installed at its top and converted into a lighthouse due to its geographical location and national importance.
+President Franklin D. Roosevelt declared it a memorial monument on June 2, 1936.
+After the War ended, two marine lights were installed at its top and converted into a lighthouse due to its geographical location and national importance.
 Currently, it serves as a landmark and aids in navigation.

 Located in Cordoba, Argentina, this monumental building was constructed to commemorate the 200th anniversary of the May Revolution and the establishment of the national government in Argentina.
 It was representative of the country’s past achievements and was seen as an important national monument.
 It was designed by Alejandro Cohen and inaugurated in 2011, just eight months after its construction commenced.
 The total cost of its construction was nine million pesos.

-Housed in the Park of Sarmiento, it rises to 263 feet; however, the topmost antenna makes it a 335 feet construction.
+Housed in the Park of Sarmiento, it rises to 263 feet; however, the topmost antenna makes it 335 feet or a 102 m construction.
 It depicts the expressionist architectural style and glows beautifully at night due to the electrical lights.
 The lighthouse has a spherical staircase leading to the top; however, it is not open to the public.

 5. Palacio Barolo